codepath/android_guides/Storing-and-Accessing-SharedPreferences.md

 The string Settings is the name of the settings file you wish to access.
 If it does not exist it will be created.
 The mode value of 0 designates the default behavior.

-The next step is to create and Editor instance of SharedPreferences like so.
+The next step is to create an Editor instance of SharedPreferences like so.

 ```java
 SharedPreferences.Editor editor = mSettings.edit();